vianuevm/cppStyle/README.md

 ** Important side rant: This is probably the most important design decision made - the file is analyzed on a line by line bases, so only one line at a time is judged for style.
 If a multi_line_check finds a function, class, struct etc. then it will perform a sweep of that entire code block for indentation and bracing checks.
 But that decision is based entirely on the parsing and analysis of a single line at a time.
 This paradigm is to be held in any further development. **

-Step 5) As stated previously, we are now checking each line through all of the style checking functions in StyleRubric and single_line and multi_line python files.
+Step 5) As stated previously, we are now checking each line through all of the style checking functions in StyleRubric.py and single_line_check.py and multi_line_check.py python files.
 This is the line doing that magic:

 ==========================================================================================================================
        for self.current_line_num, code in enumerate(clean_code):